bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-08-celine-and-julie-go-boating.md

 published: true
 date: 2023-01-08
 readtime: true
-categories: ['SIGHT AND SOUND GREATEST FILMS OF ALL TIME 2022<br>90=']
+categories: ['SIGHT AND SOUND GREATEST FILMS OF ALL TIME 2022<br>78=']
-tags: [Drama, Period]
+tags: [Drama]
-metadata: 'France/Italy 1953, 100 mins<br> Director: Max Ophuls'
+metadata: 'France 1974, 193 mins<br> Director: Jacques Rivette'
-pdf: '2023-01-04-madame-de.pdf'
+pdf: '2023-01-08-celine-and-julie-go-boating-de.pdf'
 ---

 No film has brought me more joy than _Céline and Julie Go Boating_.
 It’s funny, playful, full of tiny details that you only notice on subsequent viewings.
 It’s rather like a bedtime story invented on the spot; the teller doesn’t have the faintest clue where it will end up at the beginning, but disparate elements gradually build up and intersect until, finally, the whole thing comes alive.
 **David Heslin, _Sight and Sound_, Winter 2022-23**